eenblam/fronted/README.md

 then attempts to function as a normal proxy:
 CONNECT requests work as expected, as do other methods (to allow HTTP-only proxying.)

-**This is just a fun exploratory project.
-Please don't look here for a reliable censorship circumvention method.**
+Again, this doesn't work.
+Think of this repo as a blog post about some fun HTTP exploration.

 ## What stops this from working as a `CONNECT` proxy?
-Originally, I thought it would be neat to provide an HTTP CONNECT proxy that would block resistance via domain fronting.
+Originally, I thought it would be neat to provide an HTTP CONNECT proxy that would circumvent DNS- and SNI-based censorship via domain fronting.
 The only popular edge provider I know of that currently allows domain fronting is Fastly.
 However, Fastly doesn't allow CONNECT, so I tried smuggling the method through.